-Smartphones have connected billions of people together, drawing the world to the touch of one’s fingertips.
-Telecommunications companies have consequently boomed and Verizon has been one of them.
+This article will provide guidance on How To Serve legal papers on Verizon.
+Smartphones have connected billions of people, drawing the world to the touch of one’s fingertips.
+Telecommunications companies have consequently boomed, and Verizon has been one of them.
 Telecommunications companies have thus had the benefits of hosting the networks for these smartphones.

 Verizon Communications Inc. is an American international telecommunications corporation and a Dow Jones Industrial Average member.
 Verizon Communications (formerly Bell Atlantic) is a company providing communications, information, and entertainment products and services.
 Verizon currently operates as two strategic business units: [A.] Verizon Consumer Group (Consumer) and [B.] Verizon Business Group (Business).

-Verizon’s Consumer segment offers wireless and wireline communications services and equipment as well as sells residential fixed connectivity solutions, including Internet, video, and voice services, and wireless network access to resellers on a wholesale basis.
-However, the Business segment provides wireless and wireline products and services organized by the primary customer groups, being Global Enterprise, Small and Medium Business, Public Sector and Other, and Wholesale as the groups.
+Verizon’s Consumer segment offers wireless and wireline communications services and equipment as well as sells residential fixed connectivity solutions, including the Internet, video, and voice services, and wireless network access to resellers on a wholesale basis.
+However, the Business segment provides wireless and wireline products and services organized by the primary customer groups, Global Enterprise, Small and Medium Business, Public Sector and Other, and Wholesale.

 AT&T’s anti-trust lawsuit meant that the United States Department of Justice directed the Bell System to be split into seven entities, each one a Regional Bell Operating Company (RBOC), colloquially known as ‘Baby Bells.’
 Bell Atlantic, one of the Baby Bells, was established in 1984.